coder-ACAC/RLM/README.md

 ```

 ### Downstream tasks
-Pre-trained features can be used for downstream tasks
+Pre-trained features can be used for downstream tasks.